iandamping/pokemon/README.md

 ### Code Quality Assurance:
 * Detekt: Used for static code analysis to ensure compliance with Kotlin coding standards.
 * Reviewdog: Integrated with GitHub Actions to provide automated code reviews directly on Pull Requests, ensuring every line of code meets standards before being merged.

+### Architecture
+**Pokemon** is based on MVVM architecture and Repository pattern whose architecture follows [Google's official architecture guidelines.](https://developer.android.com/topic/architecture).
+The architecture consists of two layers: Data layer and UI layer.<br/>
+### 💾 Data Layer (Offline-First)
+**Pokemon** implement an **Offline-first** strategy.
+This means the application remains fully functional without an internet connection by using the local database as the primary source.

+### 📱 UI Layer
+This layer handles the display.
+We use a **State-driven UI** where the UI will react to changes in data emitted by the ViewModel.